smithy-lang/smithy-kotlin/README.md

 ## Development

+### Modules

+* `client-runtime` - library code used by codegen to perform SDK functions
+* `smithy-kotlin-codegen` - a module that generates Kotlin code from Smithy models
+* `smithy-kotlin-codegen-test` - a test module that can be used to generate Kotlin code for model samples

 ### Android Integration Tests

 The client-runtime is meant to be compatible with and run on Android API 16+ devices.